Dhirajsharmain/Address-Book-Syatem/README.md

 - Duplicate Check is done on Person Name while adding person to Address Book.
 - Use Collection Methods to Search Person by Name for Duplicate Entry
 - Override equals method to check for Duplicate - Use Java Streams

+**UC8-SearchPerson**

+_Description_ : Ability to search Person in a City or State across the multiple AddressBook
+- Search Result can show multiple person in the city or state
+- Use Java Streams